Join us for an adventure in flavor!

 1. If you would prefer to use the more traditional dried beans, soak 1.5 cups of beans in water and salt for 8-10 hours.
 Drain and cook in fresh water according to package directions.

-2. We garnished our bowls with feta cheese, chopped parsley, red chili flakes and diced kalamata olives.
+2. We garnish our bowls with feta cheese, chopped parsley, red chili flakes and diced kalamata olives.
 Regular black olives also go great.
 We also like to add a little extra drizzle of olive oil to each bowl.

 3. Serve with a crusty bread.